codeLabs-summer2021/3D-Model-World/README.md

 ### Terrain

-Terrain is active so you can see your models compared to the real world enviroments.
+Terrain is active so you can see your models compared to the real world environments.
 <br/>
 <img src="https://user-images.githubusercontent.com/35348015/133442092-03a61438-b221-4afb-9237-d56a453a8209.gif" width="400">